PlumpMath/repl11/README.rst

 Assuming you use Pathogen_, clone this under you bundles directory.
 Now the Vim client should work.
-Next, in your bundles/hrepl directory, run
+Next, in your bundles/repl11 directory, run
 ``python setup.py install --user`` to install the server.

 use
 ---

-Fire up the hrepl however you like, e.g.  ``python -m hrepl`` and open a Python file in Vim. ``<F9>`` sends the paragraph under the cursor, ``K`` gets documentation for ``<cword>``, etc.
+Fire up the repl11 however you like, e.g.  ``python -m repl11`` and open a Python file in Vim. ``<F9>`` sends the paragraph under the cursor, ``K`` gets documentation for ``<cword>``, etc.
 ``<c-x><c-u>`` completes.
 Read